- What are solar roof tiles?

 Should I buy solar roof tiles?

-If you want to benefit from solar power for your home but would love to preserve the aesthetics of a tiled roof, solar roof tiles might be the way to go.
-Sometimes called “invisible solar,” solar tiles are also a great option for solar power upgrades to listed buildings or buildings in conservation areas.
+If you want to benefit from solar power for your home while preserving the aesthetics of a tiled roof, then yes, you should definitely consider buying solar tiles.
+Sometimes called ‘invisible solar’, solar tiles are also an excellent option for solar power upgrades to listed buildings or buildings in conservation areas.

-With more and more solar tiles coming onto the market, the problem at the moment is that there are far fewer qualified and experienced installers out there than there are for conventional solar panels.
+With more solar tiles entering the market, the current issue is that there are far fewer qualified and experienced installers available than for conventional solar panels.

-While this shouldn’t put you off, it is important to consider the lead time between an installer providing you with a quote, and your solar roof tiles being up and operational – particularly if you are considering solar tiles as part of a larger renovation project where timing is critical.
+While this shouldn’t deter you, it is essential to consider the lead time between an installer providing you with a quote and your solar roof tiles being up and operational, particularly if you are considering solar tiles as part of a larger renovation project where timing is critical.

-The one bit of maintenance you should do is make sure to keep your solar tiles clear of any debris, such as branches or leaves.
+The one maintenance task you should perform is to keep your solar tiles clear of debris, such as branches or leaves.
 And if you do feel you need to clean them, you should hose your roof down from the ground.

 Do you need solar panels for your home or business?